SRG89/terraform-infra/README.md

 Integrating Terraform with AWS CodePipeline

 AWS CodePipeline is a fully managed continuous delivery service that helps automate release pipelines for fast and reliable application and infrastructure updates.
-Integrating Terraform with AWS CodePipeline allows you to automate the deployment and management of your AWS infrastructure.
+Integrating Terraform with AWS CodePipeline allows to automate the deployment and management of AWS infrastructure.

 Setting Up the Environment